symfony/symfony-docs/components/console/events.rst

     It is then dispatched just after the ``ConsoleEvents::ERROR`` event.
     The exit code received in this case is the exception code.

+    Additionally, the event is dispatched when the command is being exited on a signal.
+You can learn more about signals in the :ref:`the dedicated section <console-events_signal>`.

+    .. versionadded:: 6.4

+        The dispatching of the ``ConsoleEvents::TERMINATE`` event on exit signal was introduced in Symfony 6.4.

+.. _console-events_signal:

 The ``ConsoleEvents::SIGNAL`` Event
 -----------------------------------